benjaminkiesl/drat2er/README.md

 `./drat2er INPUT_FORMULA_PATH INPUT_PROOF_PATH [OUTPUT_PROOF_PATH]`

-* `INPUT_FORMULA_PATH` is the path of a DIMACS file containing a propositional formula.
+* `INPUT_FORMULA_PATH` is the path to a DIMACS file containing a propositional formula.
-* `INPUT_PROOF_PATH` is the path of a DRAT file containing a DRAT proof of the formula.
+* `INPUT_PROOF_PATH` is the path to a DRAT file containing a DRAT proof of the formula.
-* `OUTPUT_PROOF_PATH` is the path of the resulting extended-resolution proof.
+* `OUTPUT_PROOF_PATH` is the path to the resulting extended-resolution proof.
 If `OUTPUT_PROOF_PATH` is not specified, the proof is written to the standard output.

 For example, if your formula is in the DIMACS file 'formula.cnf' (located in the directory from which you call drat2er) and your DRAT proof is in the file 'proof.drat', then the following command writes its output to the file 'proof.er':